mlibrary/design-system-old/packages/docs/index.md

 ## Getting started

 The Design System is divided into front-end packages.
-These tools can be used together or separately depending on your team's needs.
 Provided packages include:

 - CSS
 - Components

 ### CSS

 Include the CSS link tag to the `<head>`.
+This will make design tokens available as custom properties (aka CSS variables).

 ```html
 <link